Omega-3 Fatty Acids and Cardiovascular Disease: Effects on Risk Factors, Molecular Pathways, and Clinical Events

 10. Overall, current data provide strong concordant evidence that n-3 PUFAs are bioactive compounds that reduce risk of cardiac death.
 National and international guidelines have converged on consistent recommendations for the general population to consume at least 250 mg/day of long-chain n-3 PUFAs or at least two servings/week of oily fish.

-Clinical Topics: Arrhythmias and Clinical EP, Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, SCD/Ventricular Arrhythmias, Lipid Metabolism, Nonstatins, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Diet
+Clinical Topics: Arrhythmias and Clinical EP, Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, SCD/Ventricular Arrhythmias, Hypertriglyceridemia, Lipid Metabolism, Nonstatins, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Diet

 Keywords: Platelet Function Tests, Diabetes Mellitus, Type 2, Coronary Disease, Norepinephrine, Interleukin-1, Leukotriene E4, Biological Markers, Receptors, Cytoplasmic and Nuclear, Cardiovascular Diseases, Fatty Acids, Unsaturated, Homeostasis, Death, Sudden, Cardiac, Inflammation, Myocardial Infarction, Insulin, Stroke, Vascular Diseases, Transcription Factors, Tumor Necrosis Factor-alpha, Heart Rate, Blood Coagulation Factors, Eicosapentaenoic Acid, Nitric Oxide, Incidence, Fatty Acids, Omega-3, Platelet Aggregation, Docosahexaenoic Acids, Heart Failure, Vascular Resistance, Diet, Triglycerides, Diastole, Arachidonic Acid, Hemorrhage, Eicosanoids